AmeliaBoli/udacity-meme-maker/README.md

 ## Install

 In order to run this app you will need Xcode 7.3.
-If using a personal iOS device, it will need to have iOS 9.2 or later installed.
+If using a personal iOS device, it will need to have iOS 9.3 or later installed.

-1. Open `Pitch Perfect.xcodeproj` in Xcode
+1. Open `UdacityMemeMe.xcodeproj` in Xcode
 2. Build and run the project on the simulator or on a personal iOS device.

 ## Known Issues